 Patients with chronic kidney disease (CKD) or acute kidney injury (AKI) are at increased risk of developing SSTIs due to impaired immune response, vascular insufficiency, and the presence of indwelling catheters.
 Presence of AKI and need for renal replacement therapy were found to be significant contributors for mortality in our study.
 A study by Kurian et al. observed that among patients with necrotizing soft tissue infections, those in AKIN stage 3 had a significantly higher mortality rate, highlighting the severity of renal dysfunction in these infections 7.

-It was noted that low albumin, hemoglobin and need for RRT were found to be major factors influencing mortality, with p value <0.05 similar to studies done by figtree et al and gurpreet singh et al who also noticed presence of low albumin as significant predictor of mortality 8,9.
+It was noted that low albumin, hemoglobin and need for RRT were found to be major factors influencing mortality, with p value <0.05 similar to studies done by Figtree et al and Gurpreet Singh et al who also noticed presence of low albumin as significant predictor of mortality 8,9.

 Albumin levels, with a mean of 2.47 ± 0.66 g/dL, were markedly low in most patients.
 Hypoalbuminemia was significantly associated with mortality (mean 1.99 g/dL in non-survivors vs. 2.5 g/dL in survivors;